NASA-IMPACT/veda-ui/docs/adr/20251211-github-issue-management-agreement.md

 - the expected stakeholders of the work
 - if there's an ongoing meeting, when it happens (so users can easily find the invite, gemini notes, and recordings)
 - an issue type of epic (with owner org access it would be easy [to add 'epic' as a ticket type](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/managing-issue-types-in-an-organization))
-- an estimated start date and estimated delivery date
+- an estimated start date and estimated delivery date (these could be as rough as quarters / PIs)
-- scope of work / what we have agreed to do and not to do (TBD - when this shows up in our project workflow,  but it must be included)
 <img width="1269" height="471" alt="Screenshot 2025-12-11 at 12 22 02 PM" src="https://github.com/user-attachments/assets/2accce9b-d2da-4b35-87f4-9bfc1872ba56" />

+- risks
+- scope of work / what we have agreed to do and not to do (TBD - when this shows up in our project workflow, but it must be defined)
 - all related milestones (if relevant) where milestone fields have
   - title
   - description / scope of work